openwisp/openwisp-config/docs/user/compiling.rst

-Compiling a Custom OpenWRT Image
+Compiling a Custom OpenWrt Image
 ================================

-If you are managing many devices and customizing your ``openwisp-config`` configuration by hand on each new device, you should switch to using a custom OpenWRT firmware image that includes ``openwisp-config`` and its precompiled configuration file, this strategy has a few important
+If you are managing many devices and customizing your ``openwisp-config`` configuration by hand on each new device, you should switch to using a custom OpenWrt firmware image that includes ``openwisp-config`` and its precompiled configuration file, this strategy has a few important
 benefits: